akarve/bip-keychain/pre-bips/steganographic-seeds.md

 # Specification

 **The present spec is fully backwards-compatible with BIP-39 mnemonics**.
-We introduce a new input "language" `Free` that admits a superset of BIP-39 mnemonics Wallets can and should continue to validate BIP-39 mnemonics as in the past.
+We introduce a new input "language" `Free` that admits a superset of BIP-39 English mnemonics.
+Wallets can and should continue to validate BIP-39 mnemonics as in the past.
 `Free` should be treated as a new input language, similar to English, French, or any of the BIP-39 languages.

-`Free` should allow at a minimum the ASCII printable characters, minus capital letters.
+`Free` characters are the ASCII printable characters, minus capital letters.

 BIP-39 derives binary seeds by applying `PBKDF2()` to a mnemonic and passhprase as follows: